ITNano/lightinator/readme.md

 lightinator@matzlarsson.se.

 ## How to run
+### Version 1
 To start the script use:
-`sudo python lightinator.py`
+`sudo python v1/lightinator.py`

+NOTE:
-One important thing to note is that this software is still not designed to be used in a general environment.
+One important thing to note is that this version is still not designed to be used in a general environment.
 It currently uses a hack that involves altering the /etc/network/interfaces file on the device to a preset version.
 This means that any custom configurations might be overwritten!

+### Version 2
+To start the script use:
+`sudo python v2/main.py`

 ## Contributions
 Matz "Nano" Larsson - Code base